DreamOnRain/Deep-Learning-Final-Project/README.md

-# CS5242 Project Mamba
+# CS5242 Project

 ## About

+Mamba is a new state space model architecture, we try to use it in prompt generation.
+Our work is:
-1. generates completions of a user-specified prompt,
+1. generate completions of a user-specified prompt,
-2. benchmarks the inference speed of this generation.
+2. benchmark the inference speed of this generation,
+3. compare mamba with former architectures like transformer in generation quantity, number of parameters
+4. etc.

+## Installation

+Requirements:
+- mamba-ssm
+- PyTorch 1.12+
+- CUDA 11.6+

 ## Reference